NanoscopyAI/projectemplate/README.md

 This template helps you refine your ideas to become publishable papers.

 ## Venue
 (which conference or journal is targeted; explain reason, if choice is untraditional)?
-CMPT340 Project report.
 ## Title
 (draft title that contains the main message of the paper)
 ## Authors